 After Putin launched Russia's full-scale invasion of Ukraine in 2022, Russia and Iran's military cooperation deepened substantially.
-Amazingly, it is Iran that is providing military assistance - especial- Honestly, I was surprised.
-For years, Puly drones - to Russia, not the other way around.
+Amazingly, it is Iran that is providing military assistance - especially drones - to Russia, not the other way around.
 Autocratic Iran is Russia's most important military ally against democratic Ukraine.